BudgetingSkip to content Skip to main navigation

 4. Fringe Benefits

-Teachers College's fringe benefit rate for FY17 is 35.1% on ALL personnel.
+Teachers College's fringe benefit rate for FY18 is 34% on ALL personnel.

 Subcontracts are budgeted when a project requires collaboration with another institution to fulfill its objectives.
 Usually, one institution takes the lead on the project, and issues one or more subcontracts to collaborating institutions.
 Each collaborating institution prepares a budget according to its own salary formulas, fringe benefit and indirect cost rates and submits it to the lead institution with a letter from an institutional official committing to do the work on the project should the grant be funded.
 Different sponsors have different requirements as to how much detail of each subcontract budget they need, so consult the program guidelines.